Say Hello to Social Success

 Choose Hot Topics

 To meet with social success, your conversation should be relevant.
-Some ADDers select topics that others see as random.
+Some people with ADHD select topics that others see as random.

 Before heading to a social function, glance at a news website for a quick update on current events.
 The first two paragraphs of any story will give you the facts you’ll need.
 You can also pick up some news on the radio while driving to the get-together.
 If you can talk about three topics, you’ll have plenty to say.